faisalmemon/audio-setup/README.md

 OFF/+48V |Off | It means do not supply phantom power to the Microphone as some Mics need a power source.
 IN1 Gain | Almost fully turned up | It hardly flicks ON the Red Peak indicator so can be turned up high.
 MIC/LINE INST | MIC/LINE (left position) |  Microphones are low-impedence, Instruments are high-impedence.
-Monitor Balance | central | Not used by me right now.
+Monitor Balance | Central Setting | Not used by me right now.
 Line Out | Central Setting | Not used by me right now.

 The TASCAM control panel software can be ignored because it just adjusts the experience for the monitor headphones connected to the MIDI box, not the computer signal.